Severson-Group/eMach/docs/source/mechanical_analyzers/SPM_rotor_speed_limit_analyzer.rst

    result = analyzer.analyze(problem)
    print(result.failure_mat)
    print(result.speed)

-The attributes of the results class can be summarized in the table below:

-.. csv-table::  results of SPM rotor speed limit analyzer
-   :file: results_SPM_rotor_speed_limit_analyzer.csv
-   :widths: 70, 70, 30
-   :header-rows: 1

 When a certain material in the rotor reaches the failure criterion, the script will break out of the loop and return an instance of the results class with the attributes diagrammed in the table above.
 Within the results class, ``failure_mat`` is the failure material (type: str) and ``speed`` is the failure speed (type: float).